ido50/sqlz/README.md

 ---

-sqlz is an un-opinionated, un-obtrusive SQL query builder for Go projects, based on [sqlx](https://github.com/jmoiron/sqlx/).
+sqlz (pronounced "sequelize") is an un-opinionated, un-obtrusive SQL query builder for Go projects, based on [sqlx](https://github.com/jmoiron/sqlx/).

 As opposed to other query builders, sqlz does not mean to bridge the gap between different SQL servers and implementations by providing a unified interface.
 Instead, it aims to support an extended SQL syntax that may be implementation-specific.
 For